silenNH/Twitter_Sentiment_Analysis/README.md

 ## Lessons Learned
 * Use Git Version Control from the very beginning
-* Pay attention to the format of the data stream from the source, the errors are mostly likely to occur in the end and t solve them costs a lot of time (like serialize the data stream with ksqldb to be able to ingest the data into the InfluxDB sink)
+* Pay attention to the format of the data stream from the source, the errors are mostly likely to occur in the end and to solve them costs a lot of time (like serialize the data stream with ksqldb to be able to be ingested the data into the InfluxDB sink)
 * The next time I would use the Twitter Source Connector from JCustenborder [here](https://github.com/jcustenborder/kafka-connect-twitter "GITHUB")

 ## Library: